-Major flood hazards in Milwaukee County are concentrated in four key watersheds: the Menomonee and Milwaukee Rivers and Beaver and Lincoln Creeks.
+Major flood hazards in Milwaukee County are concentrated in four key watersheds: the Menomonee and Milwaukee Rivers and Beaver and Lincoln Creeks (see Appendix B: Milwaukee County Flood Zones).
 While most of the severe high-priority flood hazard areas are indicated in the FEMA FIRM Zone X (i.e., 500-year floodplain, or areas with a 0.2% annual risk of flooding), these probabilities are based on historical precipitation and runoff.
 Concerningly, several high-priority flood risks are indicated within the FEMA FIRM Zone A or AE (i.e., 100-year floodplain, or areas with 1% annual risk of flooding), which are much more likely to flood during an extreme precipitation event.
-Additional flooding hazards can be found in Table 20.
+Additional flooding hazards can be found in Table 22.